-Roger Chen is a computer programmer currently studying Computer Science at UC Berkeley.
+Roger Chen is a computer programmer currently working at Google as a Site Reliability Engineer.
 He loves building website infrastructure and programming for the web.

 - RogerHub’s Final Grade Calculator

 - TA for CS 61C and CS 162 at UC Berkeley

 - Intern at Quizlet and Dropbox

 Aside from programming, Roger also likes taking pictures, watching anime,

 attending concerts watching YouTube, hiking, teaching, and writing.

 RogerHub is Roger’s website, created on August 26th 2009.
 Among the things that are on this website are several personal and professional blogs.
 Below are some of the personal blog posts I enjoyed writing the most.